martinvonk/SPEI/paper/paper.md

 \end{table}

 ## Precipitation deficit (KNMI)
 The Royal Dutch Meteorological Institute (KNMI) generally uses the precipitation deficit (potential evaporation minus precipitation) to indicate drought in the Netherlands.
-The functions are mainly useful to indicate during drought in the growing season, generally indicated between April 1st and ending on September 30th.
-Five functions, after @witte_knmi_2025, are implemented to indicate drought based on the precipitation deficit.
+The functions are mainly useful to indicate drought in the growing season, generally indicated between April 1st and ending on September 30th.
+Five functions [after @witte_knmi_2025] that calculate the drought based on the precipitation deficit are implemented as can be seen in \autoref{tab:knmi}.
 These indices give an absolute measure of drought that are mainly usefull in the Netherlands.
-The functions can be applied on other locations if different settings are chosen by the users for the keyword arguments for the startdate, enddate and thresholds.
+The functions might be applied to other regions if different settings are chosen by the user for the keyword arguments of the startdate, enddate and thresholds.

 \begin{table}[ht]
 \centering
-\caption{Overview of supported KNMI precipitation deficit functions}
+\caption{Overview of supported KNMI precipitation deficit functions \label{tab:knmi}}
 \begin{tabular}{p{2cm}p{10cm}}
 \toprule
 \textbf{Function Name} & \textbf{Description} \\